 Here are four benefits of incorporating HIIT into your fitness routine:

-- Increases cardiovascular endurance: Due to the high-intensity nature of the workout, HIIT helps improve your overall cardiovascular endurance by strengthening your heart and lungs.
+- Increases cardiovascular endurance: Due to the high-intensity nature of the workout, HIIT helps improve your cardiovascular endurance by strengthening your heart and lungs.

 How HIIT Triggers Muscle Growth